AnImationStudio/CPISADGAN/readme.md

 - Crown simulatitons for car orientation detection deep learning, car videos dataset, trees dataset
 - pytorch3d to render outputs with known input and then learning a generator to approximate the output
 - SPADE based image painting - bg generation and then add humans
+- Can individual parts be learnt separately and so it is easy to integrate them as a single pose based on any pose?
+	- like only the hand, leg, face etc and they all are linked together or tied to gether by a pose
+	- Make it work for any kind of input images

 List of ideas 3D sculpting:
 - 3d mesh models pixar from the movies extracting the object from differnt views - https://www.renderhub.com/lykomodels/left-shark, search google 3d mesh models
+-

+Questions:
+- Can we encode the time along with position and make a animated video?
+- Can we take photographs of buildings and use it to create 3D Models?
+- Can we take photos of players and deform them into whatever shape we want?
 -